-A light, yet decadent Gluten Free Flourless Chocolate Cake, perfect for any occassion.
+A light, yet decadent Gluten-Free Flourless Chocolate Cake, perfect for any occasion.

 Life is funny like that, sometimes it’s great and sometimes it's not so great.
 What I realized is when life is great, relish in the good moments and do not take them for granted.

-Ahhh… 2017, it was quite the year.
-It all started with a call from the producers of ABC’s Good Morning America asking me to come on the show for their “Farmers Market” segment.
-Despite my fear and anxiety of being on live national TV, I complied to come on the show and gave it my best shot.
+Ahhh...
+2017, it was quite the year.
+It all started with a call from the producers of ABC's Good Morning America asking me to come on the show for their "Farmers Market" segment.
+Despite my fear and anxiety of being on live national TV, I complied to come on the show and gave it my best shot (my feature on Good Morning America).
 Overall, I was happy with the outcome and proud of myself for stepping out of my comfort zone.